 The all-time record for most women's Grand Slam titles goes to Margaret Court, an Australian player who won 24 of them during her career in the 1960s and '70s.
 Thirteen of her titles came before Grand Slams were open to both professional players and amateurs, meaning that Serena holds the record for wins in the Open Era.
 All-time, though, her 23 Grand Slam victories fall just shy of the record.
 In third place is Steffi Graf, with 22.

-On the men's side, Roger Federer and Rafael Nadal are tied for most Grand Slams of all time with 20 titles each.
-Novak Djokovic has the second-most Grand Slams, with 18.
+On the men's side, Roger Federer, Rafael Nadal, and Novak Djokovic are tied for most Grand Slams of all time with 20 titles each.